zeniuseducation/poly-euler/README.md

 ##### Problem no 16

 Too easy to measure, all in one lines and took less than 1 ms

+##### Problem 18

+Julia 0.2ms
+Haskell 1ms

 ##### Problem no 20